sam-wee/edb-osp/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: SGN Site
 description: Brief site description here
-image: /images/isomer-logo.svg
+image: /images/sgn-logo-main.svg
 permalink: /
-notification: Here's a notification bar you can use!
+notification: Subscribe to our newsletter
 sections:
     - hero:
-        title: WHERE DO YOU FIT IN?
+        title: Where do you fit in?
         subtitle: Been to Singapore?
 Worked here a couple of years?
 Grew up here?
 Join us as we build a network to connect individuals around the globe who share experiences of Singapore in one way or another.
-        background: /images/singapore.jpg
+        background: /images/jewel-background.jpg
         button: Find Out
         url: /contact-us/
         key_highlights:
-            - title: Resources
+            - title: Stories
               description:
-              url: /resources/preparation/
+              url: /stories/
             - title: Events
               description:
               url: /events/page1/
-            - title: Stories
+            - title: Resources
               description:
-              url: /stories/
+              url: /resources/preparation/

+     - resources:
+        title: Stories
+        subtitle: Learn more
+        button: Read All Stories

     - infobar:
-        title: Infobar title
+        title: Events
         subtitle: Subtitle
         description: About a sentence worth of description here
-        button: Button text
+        button: See All Events
         url: /faq/
-    - resources:
-        title: Stories
-        subtitle: Learn more
-        button: View More

 ---